adrianratnapala/tpl00-lambda/README.md

 The parser is a top-down parser in which each of the elements above corresponds to a function with a name beginning with `parse_` or `lex_`.
-These parse whatever thing it is named after and return the result (into the AST for `parse_*`, and into a caller-supplied location for `lex_*`).
+These parse whatever thing they are named after and return the result (into the AST for `parse_*`, and into a caller-supplied location for `lex_*`).

 So grammar rules and parser-internal functions map onto each other closely.
 But